MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksidentifier.md

 | KSEVENT_TYPE_TOPOLOGY | Indicates that the event passed is of type [KSE_NODE](/windows-hardware/drivers/ddi/ks/ns-ks-kse_node), where **NodeId** indicates the numeric ID of the topology node.
 Do not set this flag on its own; instead, OR it with other flags from this list. |
 | KSEVENT_TYPE_QUERYBUFFER | Retrieves the next buffered event notification. |

-Specifies the request type.
+Specifies the **KSMETHOD** request type.
 Also, see the KSMETHOD_TYPE_Xxx flags for [KSMETHOD_ITEM](/windows-hardware/drivers/ddi/ks/ns-ks-ksmethod_item).
 A request can contain a combination of the values listed in the following table.

 | KSMETHOD Flag Value | Description |
 |--|--|